bryanzhou008/Hard_Label_Black_Box_Attack_GNN/README.md

-# Content we added for Node Injection Attack
+# Hard Label Black Box Node Injection Attack on Graph Neural Network
+This is the official code repository of the paper ["Hard Label Black Box Node Injection Attack on Graph Neural Network"].

-Detailed description of the modifications and directions can be found in the separate folders.
+Detailed descriptions can be found in the separate folders.

-# Content of the original repository we forked from (used for training target models)
+# General Instructions adapted from the [CCS21_GNNattack reference paper](https://github.com/mujm/CCS21_GNNattack)

 ## Black-box Adversarial Attack to GNN